 The practice had systems in place to involve, seek and act upon feedback from people using the service including carrying out patient satisfaction surveys.
 The patient satisfaction survey covered areas such as cleanliness and comfort, appointment booking time and the overall confidence in the dental team.
-The most recent satisfaction survey showed a high level of satisfaction with the services provided.
-They were also undertaking the NHS family and friends test.
+The most recent patient survey highlighted an issue with the amount of time patients were waiting before an appointment.
+As a result of this the practice had informed the receptionists to inform patients if the dentist was running behind time and offer to re-schedule the appointment if the patient wished.
+The practice was also undertaking the NHS family and friends test.